benjiDupuis/DeepTopo/README.md

 You can also pip install the requirements.

-Other possibility: create a virtual environement and `pip install`
+Other possibility: create a virtual environement and install the repository with pip.

 ## Usage